Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     source code set plus the comp1a1.text script from Linux): scp .../ucsd_p-trek/XFER.ima .

-    Edit the configuration include file
-    D:\PCE\data\pce-trek.inc to use the following
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
     floppy configuration:
     floppy1: BOOT2F2.ima